-Most often, you learn how to connect the dots through work experience, but your own research, study, and passion can help you get there a lot faster in your consulting business.
+Most often, you learn how to connect the dots through work experience, but your own research, study, and passion can help you get there a lot faster in a startup consulting business.

 It's not enough to call yourself a consultant and let that be that.
 People won't flock to your door because you think they should - they do business with you because you've got a solution to a problem that they're experiencing in their life or business right now.

 If you want to become a business consultant, you need to have a pipeline of people ready and willing to do business with you.
 IT consultants, management consultants, and business consultants alike; you need a pipeline of clients.

 This, my friend, is harder than it may seem...
 You might be naturally gifted and you've put in the years of work to build up some relationship capital in your area that you can key in on when you're starting your own consulting business, but that's not the norm...

 More often, people venture into the consulting space because they're leaving a job they don't like, meaning they don't have relationships they can capitalize on.